 Make a one-of-a-kind pasta dish with our Linguine with Smoked Salmon Recipe!
 This dish is easy to do and absolutely scrumptious to eat.
-Although it’s great for dinner celebrations with loved ones, our seafood pasta is versatile.
+Although it’s great for dinner for two celebrations, our seafood pasta is versatile.
 You can enjoy it as a simple lunch even during the weekdays.
 It takes only 20 minutes to cook, so even busy bees craving for some seafood and pasta can make it.
 The ingredients used in our smoked salmon recipe are also affordable and within reach.
 If not already in the pantry, they can be easily purchased in any nearby store with ease.

 Linguine is an elegant and classic pasta noodle that originated from Italy.
 It’s become such a staple pasta noodle that most have some stored in their kitchen.
 Now, there are tons of recipes you can make with this iconic pasta.
 One of the popular ingredients people love to enjoy it with are seafood, from shrimp to mussels, and–of course–salmon.
 Our recipe uses this protein-rich fish as its main topping, but we also have Linguine Fini with Shrimp, Olives and Pepperoncini Recipe which uses shrimp.
 And don’t forget our Mussels, White Wine and Garlic Over Pasta Recipe which creatively uses delicious mussels.
 But our recipe for today will combine the rich taste of smoked salmon with homemade creamy, butter garlic sauce.
 Its chunky tomato and parmesan cheese toppings also add a varied texture and taste that complements the dish well.